 Last year we launched a Magistrate Wellness and Support Committee (chaired by Chief Judges Michelle Amico and Susan Blanco) to be more inclusive of these judicial officers.
-This new committee is looking holistically at the work of our magistrates and developing recommendations regarding recruitment, training, leave support/wellbeing, evaluations, and supervision.
+This new committee is looking holistically at the work of our magistrates and developing recommendations regarding recruitment, training, leave support and well-being, evaluations, and supervision.